mangareader/hackathon/README.md

 ## TODO
 - Change public gke cluster to private gke cluster
+- Use Dataplane-V2 increases security and performance for containers (eBPF - Cilium)
 - database should use outside k8s and setup replicaset for HA
 - Setup KEDA autoscaler
 - Setup Harbor as container registry service